|Name||重庆 (chóng qìng) ['duplicate' 'celebrate'] Old Name Chungking WG|

 The construction of Three Gorges Dam ➚ in Hubei has made navigation from the sea all the way up the Yangzi to Chongqing far easier.
 It is now one of the fastest growing cities in the world.
 Many new large buildings and roads are being built each year.
 The full range of industries are represented in the bustling city.

-Hot and humid for much of the year, Chongqing City is known as one of China's 'three furnaces'; it is often submerged in smog.
+Hot and humid for much of the year, Chongqing City is known as one of China’s ‘three furnaces’; it is often submerged in smog.
 Rural Chongqing to the east of the city is very much like neighboring Sichuan, as it consists of densely populated and rich agricultural land.
 The border of the province follows the Yangzi river into Hubei.
-Bamboo is an important crop and it used in many handicrafts.Show Bing Map ➚
+Bamboo is an important crop and is put to a multitude of uses.Show Bing Map ➚